Please make sure you understand this article before enabling the feature.

 All our employee records come from Azure AD synchronization, we don’t want to maintain that bunch of data manually.

-Ok, we open Preferences and go to “Automated Imports” page.
+Ok, we open Preferences and go to the “Automated Imports” page.
 And check “Do not update fields that were set or changed manually”.
 Save preferences.
-Now we made the import engine to honor lock flags.
+Now we made the import engine to honour lock flags.

 Of course, any other employee can set own Mobile now and get it locked.

 Only account admin can remove the lock from employee field value.
 Please, open Employees section in Xink web application, find target employee (Mary, in the example above), click wheel icon on the right, use “Reset manually edited flags” menu item.
 There you should select fields to remove locks from.

 What else to note

 It is important to understand that Xink has distinct data updates for this feature, call it “Automated Import” and “Anything Else”.
 The latter is important.